ZzinnerGamer/pf2e-autoloot/README.md

 * Inspired by **BG3**-style loot pacing.
 * Budgeting guided by the official **PF2e Treasure by Level** table.
 * Thanks to the PF2e & Foundry communities for the amazing ecosystem.

+---

+If you want to localize the module to your own language, tag me on Foundry or PF2e Foundry servers or send me a DM @Zinneryte.
+[Here is the gitlocalize link.](https://gitlocalize.com/repo/10500)